 If your child has a fever of 100 degrees or above, your child MUST stay home for 24 hours after the fever has subsided without the use of medication to reduce the fever.
-Having a fever indicates that a child is infectious.
 This will enable your child to remain healthier at school as well as the other students in their classroom.
 In addition, if your child is vomiting or has diarrhea, we encourage your child to remain at home for 24 hours after symptoms have subsided.